voximplant/pds-sample-client/README.md

 		postData: JSON.stringify(pd)
 	});
 }
 ```

-* If a call is successful, a request should be sent:
+* Send the following request if the call succeeds:

 ```javascript
 sendResult("DIAL_COMPLETE");
 ```

-* If a call is failed, another request should be sent:
+* Send the following request if the call fails:

 ```javascript
 sendResult("FAIL");
 ```